Perspectives

 Whangārei has indicated that under their preferred approach, they expect increased collaboration with other Northland councils.
 All three councils identified a regional water services organisation as an option for feedback, with Kaipara also consulting on a shared-services contract model with Whangārei.

-Six of the nine Waikato councils are currently consulting their communities, with Hauraki, Matamata-Piako, Waipā, and Taupō expected to begin consultation within the next few weeks.
+All nine Waikato councils are currently consulting their communities.
 There are two main sub-groups in the region where councils are working together:

 • Hamilton City and Waikato District are proposing a jointly owned two-waters CCO, with stormwater services provided to each council under a services contract.
 This would solve Hamilton City’s balance sheet challenge while providing an enduring solution for Waikato District, which currently contracts Watercare to manage its services.
 Watercare recently indicated it wishes to terminate that arrangement, creating a headache for Waikato District.
 Both councils have indicated the door remains open to others joining.

 • Seven councils signed a Heads of Agreement in late 2024 and have been working towards the establishment of a two-waters CCO under the banner “Waikato Water Done Well”.
-Three of these councils – Ōtorohanga, South Waikato, and Waitomo – are currently consulting on this as their preferred option, with Waipā also confirming it will do the same.
-The three remaining councils – Hauraki, Matamata-Piako, and Taupō – are yet to publicly confirm their preference.
+Six out of the seven councils are currently consulting on this as their preferred option, with Taupō proposing to keep water services in-house.

 • Thames Coromandel District Council is unique among Waikato councils in keeping its options open at this stage.
 It’s consulting on a proposal to join a water services organisation with other councils, but is actively exploring several options including the two Waikato sub-regional options above, as well as an option of combining with Tauranga and Western Bay of Plenty.